Summation (neurophysiology): Current research

+Research nowadays often looks at summation in the brain by running computer simulations or recording from live animals.
+They try to set up high conductance states that feel more like what happens naturally in the brain.
+When it comes to theta oscillations, studies point out that in conditions closer to real life, the slow inactivation of those ionic currents does not play as big a role as people used to believe.
+This makes it easier for neurons to flip between different ways of coding information, rate based where they integrate signals over time, or more temporal where coincidence detection is involved.
+This switch depends on how fast the background oscillations are.
+This part stands out because it shows flexibility in how neurons work.

 The microelectrodes used by Katz and his contemporaries pale in comparison to the technologically advanced recording techniques available today.
 Spatial summation began to receive a lot of research attention when techniques were developed that allowed the simultaneous recording of multiple loci on a dendritic tree.
 A lot of experiments involve the use of sensory neurons, especially optical neurons, because they are constantly incorporating a ranging frequency of both inhibitory and excitatory inputs.
 Modern studies of neural summation focus on the attenuation of postsynaptic potentials on the dendrites and the cell body of a neuron.
 These interactions are said to be nonlinear, because the response is less than the sum of the individual responses.
 Sometimes this can be due to a phenomenon caused by inhibition called shunting, which is the decreased conductance of excitatory postsynaptic potentials.

 Shunting inhibition is exhibited in the work of Michael Ariel and Naoki Kogo, who experimented with whole cell recording on the turtle basal optic nucleus.
 Their work showed that spatial summation of excitatory and inhibitory postsynaptic potentials caused attenuation of the excitatory response during the inhibitory response most of the time.
 They also noted a temporary augmentation of the excitatory response occurring after the attenuation.
 As a control they tested for attenuation when voltage-sensitive channels were activated by a hyperpolarization current.
 They concluded that attenuation is not caused by hyperpolarization but by an opening of synaptic receptor channels causing conductance variations.

 Potential therapeutic applications

+According to recent meta-analyses, Temporal Summation of Pain (TSP) is now used as a dynamic quantitative sensory test to predict clinical consequences in chronic pain patients.
+Moreover, multimodal analysis (EEG/fMRI) is used to map these summations across entire functional networks.

 Regarding nociceptive stimulation, spatial summation is the ability to integrate painful input from large areas while temporal summation refers to the ability of integrating repetitive nociceptive stimuli.
 Widespread and long lasting pain are characteristics of many chronic pain syndromes.
 This suggests that both spatial and temporal summations are important in chronic pain conditions.
 Indeed, through pressure stimulation experiments, it has been shown that spatial summation facilitates temporal summation of nociceptive inputs, specifically pressure pain.
 Therefore, targeting both spatial and temporal summation mechanisms simultaneously can benefit treatment of chronic pain conditions.